VilloKodeHode/eldoria-game-site/documentation/Eldoria/The Veil.md

 ### The Veil – The Woven Breath of Aether

-The Veil is the most intimate expression of the Luminous Aether within the physical world.
+The Veil is the most intimate expression of [[The Luminous Aether]] within the physical world.
 It is not a plane, nor a barrier, nor a spirit realm.
 It is the diffused presence of Aether across Eldoria, drifting like a translucent tapestry of golden silk through air, land, water, and soul.

 Form: To those attuned, the Veil appears as faint golden threads, drifting like mist or trailing like fabric in unseen wind.